welpo/osc.garden/content/blog/updating-site-with-webhook.md

 copy_button = true
 +++

-Since this site's files are on [GitHub](https://github.com/welpo/osc.garden/), I thought it would be nice idea to automatically update it whenever the repository is modified.<!-- more -->
+Since this site's files are on [GitHub](https://github.com/welpo/osc.garden/), I thought it would be a nice idea to automatically update it whenever the repository is modified.<!-- more -->

 ## My Setup